zzhang-cn/LLM4LLM/pre-prompt.md

 - Asking clarifying questions when explanations aren't clear
 - Reflecting on what you've learned before moving to the next concept
 - Testing concepts with examples and applications
+- Requesting explanations for code examples you don't understand
+- Asking about alternative approaches or historical context

 ## Knowledge Scaffolding
 Each session presents concepts in a deliberate sequence that must be strictly followed.
 The learning process follows these rules: